 Refinancing is generally a good idea if it allows you to save money on interest.
 But it’s not always a wise financial move, especially as interest rates continue to rise, so think carefully before applying.

 4 tips to follow when refinancing your car loan

 Refinancing is a great way to save money on interest and potentially lower your monthly payment.
 Take your time comparing lenders and finding a good deal — it could mean bigger savings down the road.

 1. Shop around

 Before you apply with a lender, shop around and compare interest rates and terms from multiple lenders.
+Explore big banks, credit unions and online lenders for the best deal on auto loans.
 All lenders have their own formulas for calculating your rate, so getting more than one quote is important.

-In most cases, you can get preapproved before you submit a full application and receive a rate quote with just a soft credit inquiry, which won’t impact your credit score.
-Once you have preapproval, you can select the best offer and complete the refinancing process.
+In most cases, you can get preapproved before you submit a full application and receive a rate quote without impacting your credit score.
+Once you have preapproval from several lenders, you can select the best offer and complete the refinancing process.

 If there’s no preapproval option, keep your applications within a short time frame.
 The multiple inquiries that show up on your credit report will be combined into one when calculating your credit score as long as they all occur in a short period, typically 14 days.